GLVis/web/src/index.md

 / [NURBS](nurbs.md)
 **

-The best starting point for new users is the [options and general use](options-and-use.md) tutorial.
+New users should start with the [options and general use](options-and-use.md) tutorial.

 We also recommend reading the [MFEM project](http://mfem.org) documentation.